coder40425/WEB-DEV-PROJECTS/README.md

 # 🌐 Web Development Journey

 Welcome to my web development repository!
-I'm *Yash Kumar Singh, a B.Tech student at **NIT Durgapur (2024–2028)*, currently diving deep into the world of full-stack web development.
+I'm *Yash Kumar Singh*, a B.Tech student at *NIT Durgapur (2024–2028)*, currently diving deep into the world of full-stack web development.

 ## 📌 About This Repository